algobulls/algobulls_help_site/docs/member/brokerage-calculator.md

 ## 1. Introduction

-A brokerage calculator is an AlgoBulls feature that estimates the amount of brokerage to be paid for a trade.
-The brokerage calculator can calculate **duty costs, transaction fees, SEBI turnover fees, and securities transaction tax**.
+A brokerage calculator is an AlgoBulls feature that displays the amount of brokerage to be paid for a trade.
+The brokerage calculator displays duty costs, transaction fees, SEBI turnover fees, and securities transaction tax.

-Majority of traders underestimate the amount of brokerage they might pay for a trade, a brokerage calculator can help a trader estimate and compare brokerage paid with different brokers for each strategy.
-A brokerage calculator can give you a realistic estimate of your net income from each strategy.
+Majority of traders underestimate the amount of brokerage they might pay for a trade, a brokerage calculator can help you view the brokerage amount paid to different brokers for each strategy.
+A brokerage calculator shows you a realistic estimate of your net income from each strategy.

 ## 2. Brokerage Charges